Gavinzj/Modularity_based_Hypergraph_Clustering_code/README.md

 Note that based on the user input, the values of global variables like file_paths and ratio will be modified by the program correspondingly.
 In other words, a user does not need to modify the code by hand.

-Downloading the complete project.
-The SIGMOD recommended Anonymous GitHub platform is not download friendly, which seems to be its temporary functional limitation.
-We, though currently constrained by the anonymity requirement, will release the complete project as a public repository in Github after the revision for a better "one-click" downloading option.

 ------------------------------------------------------------------------------------------------------------
 Sample Task-1.
 Do the clustering using method PIC with no optimization technique (PIC_noPrune) on data set citeseer_cociting.